 But a story I haven’t told is about the third stock I owned.

 Eager to start “compounding” my $6 minimum wage earnings from my college photography lab gig, I decided to get more serious about my investing.

 The first stock ‘trade’ I ever made was the purchase of a company called Clearly Canadian.
 The stock traded on the NASDAQ for about $2 per share at the time (1997).

 The stock price had fallen in recent months.

-I saw a generational market-disrupting product that I knew would turn the company around.
+I saw a generational market-disrupting product, not unlike Liquid Death that I knew would turn the company around.
 I was an expert in the beverage industry since I owned Coca-Cola stock 😉

 So I opened the yellow pages (a three-inch paper book with business and individual phone numbers printed inside), called the first broker on the list, and bought 100 shares of Clearly Canadian for about $200 plus a $50 trade commission (normal at the time).